GRASP: Guided Residual Adapters with Sample-wise Partitioning: Experiments

+\textbf{Metrics.} For the image generation, we want to reliably assess both the quality and diversity of the generated samples.
+To quantify the quality of the synthetic images, we utilize the common metrics Fréchet Inception Distance (FID)~\cite{heusel2017}.
+To assess the diversity of our generated samples, we employ Coverage~\cite{naeem2020}, which is generally more robust to outliers than Improved Recall~\cite{kynkaanniemi2019}.
+Given real features $\Phi_r$ and generated features $\Phi_g$, the k-nearest-neighbor radius around $x\in\Phi$ is $\rho_\Phi(x):=\|x-\mathrm{NN}_k(x;\Phi\setminus\{x\})\|$, and the corresponding ball-membership indicator is $f(x,\Phi):=\mathbf{1}[\exists y\in\Phi:\|x-y\|\le\rho_\Phi(y)]$.
+Coverage then estimates the fraction of real samples whose neighborhood contains a generated sample, $\mathrm{Cov}=N^{-1}\sum_{i=1}^N\max_j\mathbf{1}[\|\varphi_r^{(i)}-\varphi_g^{(j)}\|\le\rho_r(\varphi_r^{(i)})]$.
 Since diversity is our primary concern, we report an additional robust diversity metric, called the adjusted Image Retrieval Score (IRS)~\cite{dombrowski2025}.
 For each image, this intuitive metric tries to retrieve the closest image in the training and test datasets, estimating which percentage of the datasets the synthetic images cover.
 The adjusted score is the test score normalized by the train score, which results in a metric that does not reward memorization, while keeping in mind the maximum possible coverage.

 All image generation metrics are computed for a domain-specific DenseNet121~\cite{huang2017} as a feature extractor, which aligns with our downstream task and provides insights into radiographic properties of the generated images.
 For broader comparability, we also report features computed by the well-studied feature extractor DINOv2~\cite{oquab2024}, giving us insights into domain-unspecific features of our synthetic dataset.
 To gain robust estimates of our metrics, we generate 50,000 samples with resolution $1024 \times 1024$ per model and training seed.
 For the evaluation of the classifier in the downstream task, we report the per-label results for the F1-score.